espressif/esp-at/docs/en/Get_Started/Hardware_connection.rst

 What You Need
 --------------

+.. list-table:: List of Components Required for ESP-AT Testing
+   :header-rows: 1

+   * - Component
-- PC
+     - Function
-- ESP board
+   * - ESP board
+     - Slave MCU.
+   * - USB cable (ESP borad to PC)
+     - Download/Log output connection.
+   * - PC
+     - Act as Host MCU.
+Download firmware to Slave MCU.
-- USB to serial port converter
+   * - USB cable (PC to serial port converter)
+     - AT command/response connection.
-- USB cables to connect PC with ESP board and USB to serial port converter
+   * - USB to serial port converter
+     - Convert between USB signals and TTL signals.
-- Jumper wires to connect ESP board with USB to serial port converter
+   * - Jumper wires (serial port converter to ESP board)
+     - AT command/response connection.

 .. figure:: ../../_static/what-you-need.svg
    :align: center
-   :alt: What You Need for ESP-AT Testing
+   :alt: Connection of Components for ESP-AT Testing
    :figclass: align-center

-   What You Need for ESP-AT Testing
+   Connection of Components for ESP-AT Testing

+Please note that in the above picture, four jump wires are used to connect the ESP board and USB to serial converter.
+If you don't use hardware flow control, two wires connecting TX/RX and a simpler converter will be enough.

 ESP32 Series
 -------------

 ESP32 AT uses two UART ports: UART0 is used to download firmware and log output; UART1 is used to send AT commands and receive AT responses.

 All ESP32 modules use GPIO1 and GPIO3 as UART0, but they use different GPIOs as UART1.
 The following sections illustrate which GPIOs you should connect for each ESP32 series of modules.
-Please note that connection to CTS and RTS is optional, depending on whether you want to use hardware flow control.

 For more details of ESP32 modules and boards, please refer to `ESP32 Modules and Boards <https://docs.espressif.com/projects/esp-idf/en/stable/hw-reference/modules-and-boards.html#wroom-solo-wrover-and-pico-modules>`_.

 ESP32-WROOM-32 Series
 ^^^^^^^^^^^^^^^^^^^^^^

 .. list-table:: ESP32-WROOM-32 Series Hardware Connection Pinout
-   :widths: 35 20 25
    :header-rows: 1

    * - Function of Connection
-     - Interface
+     - ESP Board Pins
-     - Pins
+     - Other Device Pins
-   * - Download/Log output
+   * - Download/Log output :sup:`1`
      - UART0
-     -
+         * GPIO3 (RX)
-       * TX:  GPIO1
+         * GPIO1 (TX)
+     - PC
+         * TX
-       * RX:  GPIO3
+         * RX
-   * - AT command/response
+   * - AT command/response :sup:`2`
      - UART1
-     -
-       * TX:  GPIO17
-       * RX:  GPIO16
+         * GPIO16 (RX)
+         * GPIO17 (TX)
-       * CTS: GPIO15
+         * GPIO15 (CTS)
-       * RTS: GPIO14
+         * GPIO14 (RTS)
+     - USB to serial converter
+         * TX
+         * RX
+         * RTS
+         * CTS

+**Note** 1: Connection between individual pins of the ESP board and the PC is already established internally on the ESP board.
+You only need to provide USB cable between the board and PC.

+**Note** 2: Connection between CTS/RTS is optional, depending on whether you want to use hardware flow control.

 .. figure:: ../../_static/esp32-wroom-hw-connection.png
    :align: center